NBA 2K Mobile: Shooting

 When the shoot button is pressed, a bar will appear.
 Several variables can affect the chance of the ball going in, including the player's rating, the distance from the defenders and the hoop, or timing the shot well by making the bar as filled as possible.
 If the bar turns yellow, that means that the ball has an increased chance of going in, if the bar turns green, then the shot is guaranteed to go in.
 The better the player's rating is, the easier it is to time the shot.
+The shooting efficiency varies from the type of card and its positions, as centers and power forwards have a lower shooting attribute as compared to a shooting guard or a point guard.
+Specific player cards have an inbuilt advantage for better and more efficient shooting so as to mirror the actual shooting ability of the player in real life.

 Defending

 By starting the defend move, the defenders will automatically follow the players they are supposed to guard.
 If the guarded player passes the ball while the defend button is still pressed, then the defender will automatically switch to the new opposing player that has the ball.
 If the button wasn't pressed during the pass, the defender will stay with the original player.
 During the block, the defender will make a move and attempt to block his shot or make it more unlikely for the ball to go in.
 The taller the defender is, and the better the player's defensive rating is, makes it more unlikely for the opposing player to make the shot.
 After the steal, the defender will attempt to steal the ball from the opposing player.
 Sometimes the defender may foul the opposing player, and with enough fouls, the fouled player will shoot two free throws.